danielsaidi/SwiftPackageScripts/README.md

 git clone https://github.com/danielsaidi/SwiftPackageScripts.git
 ```

-You can then navigate to the folder and sync the scripts to any older folder, using the `scripts/sync_to.sh` script.
+You can then navigate to the folder and sync the scripts to any older folder, using the `/sync_to.sh` script.

 ```shell
 ./sync_to.sh ../AnotherProjectFolder
 ```

-This will remove any already existing folder, and replace it with the latest version.
-After the first sync, you can use `scripts/sync_from.sh` in the project folder to sync from another folder.
+This will remove any already existing folder and replace it with the latest version.
+After the first sync, you can use the `scripts/sync_from.sh` in that project folder to update its scripts.

 ## Support My Work